 Action1 enables complete visibility for the health and security of all managed endpoints.
 IT professionals can easily identify missing updates across an entire fleet of workstations, scheduling necessary tasks and automating maintenance from a central and easy-to-manage dashboard.
 Action1 requires no LAN, VPN, or firewall configurations to securely connect to remote workstations for assistance or unattended support sessions.
 Action1 allows organizations to secure remote endpoints directly and scale-up on-premise legacy infrastructures.

 Action1 is an incredibly robust and self-sufficient patch management solution, making it the perfect addition to any remote workforce.
 It’s also ideal for businesses looking for ways to increase agility.
-The following features are integral to the Action1 RMM platform:
+The following features are integral to the Action1 platform:

 - Patch Management